dnzengou/tokenlab/docs/Africa-Token-Lab_Blockchain-for-traceability_022020.md

 2. Identify what is to be written to the DLT, and how.

-3. Idetify areas in need of consistency and standardisation on data written to ledgers.
+3. Identify areas in need of consistency and standardisation on data written to ledgers.

 4. Concertation over
 3.1.
 Requirements for access and visibility (private or public) to ledger transactions), and